vanHeemstraSystems/libraries/README.md

 ### Alt - A library for managing data within JavaScript applications.
 See also http://alt.js.org/

 Alt is a library that facilitates the managing of state within your JavaScript applications.

+Its tutorial is part of our repositories, see https://github.com/goatslacker/alt-tutorial

 It is modeled after flux.

 *What is flux?*